JaaoR/Agenda/README.md

 # Agenda
-A mobile application to start learning on the Android platform.
-Knowledge acquired by Alura courses.
+A mobile application to start developing on the Android platform.
+Learning with the help of Alura's online technology courses.